show/hide words to know

 Complete metamorphosis has four stages: Egg, Larva, Pupa, and Adult

 Complete metamorphosis begins with the insect hatching from an egg into a soft worm-like shape called a larva.
 Larvae have a very big appetite and can eat several times their own body weight every day.
 If humans did the same thing, babies would start out eating as much as 10 pounds of food each day.
-For insects, this super-sized larva diet makes them grow very fast and can change their color.
+For insects, this super-sized larva diet makes them grow very fast.

-At the end of the larval stage the insect will make a hard shell where it will live and begin the pupa stage.
+At the end of the larval stage the insect will make a hard shell and inside it will become a pupa.
 At this stage the larva will stop eating and moving.
 The pupa appears lifeless, but one of Nature’s most amazing transformations is happening.
 Inside the pupa, the larva’s body will completely change into a fully grown adult.
-Once the adult larva leaves the pupa it slowly stretches out and relaxes under the sun for a couple of hours while its exoskeleton dries out and hardens.
+Once the adult leaves the pupa it slowly stretches out and relaxes under the sun for a couple of hours while its exoskeleton dries out and hardens.